D3G's 'MH LIFECOURSE CONCEPT' AND 'D3-CHALKY TEETH LINGO'

 D3G has reconceptualised the topic of molar hypomineralisation ("MH") and chalky teeth to fit the modern ideals of science translation and preventive healthcare.
-Building on strengths of the DDE and MIH eras, our new 'MH concept' embodies scientific rigour, medical prevention, and translation to social good.
+Building on strengths of the DDE and MIH eras, our new 'MH lifecourse concept' embodies scientific rigour, medical prevention, and translation to social good.

 By 2010, it was clear to D3G researchers that prevailing terminology for the broader problem we today call MH was scientifically inadequate.
 Key limitations of the popular clinical term "Molar Incisor Hypomineralisation ("MIH") were under-representation of the problem scope, and disharmony with D3G's goal of prevention.
 Over the following decade, D3G took a translational approach to:

-(1) develop a stronger definition for MH that emphasises scientific hallmarks and eliminates widespread confusion surrounding incisors;
+(1) Develop a stronger definition for MH that emphasises scientific hallmarks and eliminates widespread confusion surrounding incisors;

-(2) introduce an underpinning classification for MH and other "demarcated opacity disorders" ("DODs") based on learnings from the scientifically-strong DDE era; and
+(2) Introduce an underpinning classification for MH and other "demarcated opacity disorders" ("DODs") based on learnings from the scientifically-strong DDE era; and

-(3) adopt a lifecourse approach, recognising MH involves both the baby and adult teeth and so is best attacked progressively from the beginning.
+(3) Adopt a lifecourse approach, recognising MH involves both the baby and adult teeth and so is best attacked progressively from the beginning.

 D3G-NLM DEFINITION OF MOLAR HYPOMINERALISATION